 Artificial intelligence (AI) is among the fastest growing technologies today, both in capability and implementation.
 It is an exciting, fast-paced area, with advancements occurring by the minute and adoption rates steadily increasing.
 AI is essential to any company’s future strategy.

 Christine Livingston, AI Chief Strategist, leads our artificial intelligence practice with 10 years of advanced technology experience.
 We recently spoke to Christine and learned more about her role as a chief strategist, her perspective on the future of artificial intelligence, and her life beyond the role of chief strategist.

 What does your role as a Chief Strategist entail?

 My role at Perficient is to lead our artificial intelligence team.
 Our team focuses on creating solutions leveraging AI capabilities, optimizing and automating processes, and helping customers develop and implement strategies to adopt artificial intelligence.
-I help many clients develop artificial intelligence roadmaps, including the human elements of the strategy, such as governance and human capital requirements.
+I help many clients develop AI roadmaps, including the human elements of the strategy, such as governance and human capital requirements.

 What do you see happening with artificial intelligence in the future?